-Coming up with a million dollar mobile app idea could be really hard.
+Coming up with a million-dollar mobile app idea could be really hard.
 What if there were 12 techniques that could help you generate new app ideas?

-Would be cool, right?
+It would be cool, right?

 Today, we’ll show you 12 ways how you can generate new mobile app ideas.
 Additionally, we’ll give you 49+ mobile app ideas, that you can take and start development, right away.

 12 Ways to Come Up with New Mobile App Ideas

 Start coming up with app ideas by identifying the frustrations that you have with the current way of doing things.

 Look at these problems.
 Research and try find apps that solve your actual or similar problems.
 In case you find such apps, try them out and see whether it solves your current frustrations, or not.

 Can’t find it?
 That might be a great start then.
 It is possible that others have similar frustrations, which gives you a potential market.